Covington Succession Attorney

 Covington Succession Attorney, Charlton Ogden

 A full court proceeding isn’t always necessary.
-For estates valued at $125,000 or less, the Louisiana Small Succession Affidavit offers a faster, more affordable alternative that can often sidestep much of the formal process at the St. Tammany Clerk of Court.
-When an estate qualifies, this approach can save your family real money and get things resolved in a fraction of the time a traditional succession would take.
-Chink will assess your situation upfront and let you know whether this option is on the table-no guesswork, no surprises.
+For estates valued at $125,000 or less, Louisiana’s Small Succession Affidavit offers a faster, more affordable alternative that can often sidestep most of the formal process at the St. Tammany Parish Clerk of Court.
+When an estate qualifies, this approach can save families significant time and expense, and in many cases the assets can be transferred without ever opening a formal succession at the 22nd JDC.

-Filing a succession correctly isn’t just about paperwork, it’s about knowing the specific local rules and procedures of the St. Tammany Parish Clerk of Court and the 22nd Judicial District Court.
-A misstep in the initial Petition, or an oversight involving Louisiana’s forced heirship or usufruct laws, can cloud a property title for years and cost a family far more to untangle than it would have cost to do it right the first time.
+Filing a succession correctly isn’t just about paperwork.
+It’s about knowing the specific local rules and procedures of the St. Tammany Parish Clerk of Court and the 22nd Judicial District Court, and understanding how Louisiana’s forced heirship and usufruct laws intersect with each individual estate.
+That’s what a Covington succession attorney brings to the table.
+A misstep in the initial Petition, or an oversight involving these provisions, can create title problems that haunt a family for years after the succession closes.

-Charlton’s office is located right in Covington, which means he works with the 22nd JDC regularly.
-He knows the filing requirements, the local procedures, and the clerks — and that familiarity translates directly into faster, smoother results for his clients.
-From the initial Petition all the way through the final Judgment of Possession, Charlton handles every piece of the process so you can focus on your family.
+Charlton’s office is located right in Covington.
+He files at the 22nd JDC regularly.
+He knows the filing requirements, the local procedures, and the clerks.
+That familiarity translates directly into faster, smoother outcomes for his clients, and it’s the kind of local knowledge you don’t get from a regional firm that handles your case remotely.

 Serving Covington and the Entire Northshore

-Charlton regularly works with families throughout the Northshore — Covington, Mandeville, Madisonville, Abita Springs, Folsom, Lacombe, and beyond.
-Whether you’re dealing with a straightforward estate or a more complicated situation involving real property, mineral rights, or out-of-state assets, he approaches every case with the same level of care and attention.
+‘Chink’ works with families throughout the Northshore: Covington, Mandeville, Madisonville, Abita Springs, Folsom, Lacombe, and beyond.
+Whether the estate is straightforward or involves real property, mineral rights, or out-of-state assets, he’s handled similar situations before.

-This isn’t a high-volume, churn-and-burn operation.
-When you hire Ogden Law, you work directly with Charlton from start to finish — no passing off to paralegals, no wondering who’s actually handling your case.
+This isn’t a high-volume operation.
+When you hire Ogden Law, you work directly with Chink Ogden as your Covington succession attorney from start to finish.
+No passing off to paralegals, no wondering who’s actually handling your case.
 That personal approach matters when you’re navigating something as important as a loved one’s estate.

 Frequently Asked Questions

-Technically, Louisiana law doesn’t require you to hire an attorney for every succession.
+Technically, Louisiana law doesn’t require an attorney for every succession.
 But it’s rarely a good idea to go without one.
-Louisiana’s succession laws are complex — forced heirship rules, usufruct rights, and strict court filing requirements can create title problems down the road if the paperwork isn’t done correctly.
-A mistake in the initial Petition or Judgment of Possession can cloud property titles for years.
-Most families find that working with an experienced Covington succession attorney saves them far more in time, cost, and headaches than going it alone.
+Louisiana’s succession laws are complex: forced heirship rules, usufruct rights, and strict court filing requirements can create title problems down the road if the paperwork isn’t done correctly.
+A qualified Covington succession attorney catches those issues before they become expensive problems for your family.

 It depends on the complexity of the estate.
-A simple succession without administration — where heirs agree, there are no debts, and assets are straightforward — can sometimes be completed in a matter of weeks at the 22nd JDC.
-More complex estates involving disputes among heirs, real property issues, or creditor claims can take several months.
-A Small Succession Affidavit, for qualifying estates under $125,000, is typically the fastest route and can often be resolved without a formal court proceeding.
+A simple succession without administration, where heirs agree, there are no debts, and assets are straightforward, can sometimes be completed in a matter of weeks at the 22nd JDC.
+More complex estates involving disputes among heirs, real property issues, or creditor claims can take considerably longer.
+Charlton gives each client a realistic timeline assessment at the outset so there are no surprises.

 This is called an intestate succession.
 Louisiana’s Civil Code determines who inherits and in what shares when no valid will exists.
-The order of inheritance follows a specific hierarchy — descendants first, then parents and siblings, then more distant relatives.
-The surviving spouse may have usufruct rights over community property even if they’re not the primary heir.
-These default rules don’t always match what the deceased person would have wanted, which is exactly why estate planning matters so much.
+The order of inheritance follows a specific hierarchy: descendants first, then parents and siblings, then more distant relatives.
+The surviving spouse may have usufruct rights over community property.
+Charlton walks families through exactly what the intestacy rules mean for their specific situation before any filings are made.

-A Small Succession Affidavit is a streamlined legal option available in Louisiana when the total value of the deceased person’s estate is $125,000 or less.
-Instead of going through a full court proceeding, heirs can often use this affidavit to transfer assets — like bank accounts or a vehicle — directly.
-It’s faster, less expensive, and doesn’t require a Judgment of Possession from the court.
-Not every estate qualifies, but when it does, it can save families significant time and legal costs.
+A Small Succession Affidavit is a streamlined legal option available in Louisiana when the total value of the estate is $125,000 or less.
+Instead of going through a full court proceeding at the 22nd JDC, heirs can often use this affidavit to transfer assets directly, without opening a formal succession.
+It’s faster, less expensive, and handled through the St. Tammany Parish Clerk of Court rather than a judge.
+Not every estate qualifies, and even qualifying estates sometimes have complications that make a formal succession the safer route.
+Charlton reviews each situation individually before recommending this approach.

 What Covington Families Are Saying